Holiday Depression: What is it & How to Cope

 Depression Treatment Options

 Traditional treatments for depression or seasonal affective disorder, like talk therapy and medications, are prevalent and often require several weeks to become effective.
-Many patients suffering from severe depression may work with a psychiatrist for months or even years trying to establish an effective psychotropic medication regimen.
-Even when effective, these medications often cause intolerable side effects such as weight gain, sexual impairment, cognitive dulling, fatigue and sleep disturbance.
+Many patients suffering from severe depression may work with a psychiatrist for months or even years, trying to establish an effective psychotropic medication regimen.
+Even when effective, these medications often cause intolerable side effects such as weight gain, sexual impairment, cognitive dulling, fatigue, and sleep disturbance.
 Individuals may be suffering from a mental health crisis with suicidal thoughts or have even attempted suicide.
 In crises, the extended time frame needed for therapy and medications to address symptoms may not be a reasonable option.

 TMS for Holiday Depression

+Transcranial magnetic stimulation (TMS) is a non-invasive treatment that uses magnetic fields to stimulate nerve cells in the brain.
 TMS has been shown to be an effective treatment for major depressive disorder, and it may also be helpful for holiday depression.

-Treat the Holiday Blues at Neuro Wellness Spa
+Treat the Holiday Blues in Southern California

-At Neuro Wellness Spa, our individualized mental health treatment options support each patient’s unique needs and journey.
-We understand that dealing with mental health can be difficult and oftentimes feel like you’ve tried everything.
-That’s why at Neuro Wellness Spa we offer a variety of services designed to help you on your journey to wellness.
-From transcranial magnetic stimulation (TMS) to ketamine therapy, Spravato, and IV nutrition, we have the tools and resources to help you heal in your mind, body, and spirit.
+At Neuro Wellness Spa, our individualized mental health treatment options support each patientโ€™s unique needs and journey.
+We understand that dealing with mental health can be difficult and oftentimes feel like youโ€™ve tried everything.
+Thatโ€™s why we offer a variety of services including talk therapy, in-person and online psychiatry, medication management, and TMS therapy, each designed to help you on your journey to wellness and overcome holiday depression.
+We have the tools and resources to help you heal in your mind, body, and spirit.
 Call us today to schedule a consultation with a mental health professional.

 • • Get in touch • •